 - Expand your research team and raise awareness of your studies by using proven technology and consulting with InSphero bioengineers as you define your organ-on-chip project and experiments

-- Quickly develop single or multi-tissue systems using a powerful, yet easy to use plug-and-play microfluidic technology platform
+- Quickly develop single or multi-tissue systems using a powerful, yet easy-to-use plug-and-play microfluidic technology platform

 - Optimize your research time and resources on investigating biological questions, as opposed to bio-engineering issues, and complete experiments faster

-- Eliminate months of model development and testing from your project time line by using of InSphero models (available for liver, islet, and several types of tumor tissues) with well characterized production complexity, maturation time, and culture longevity, all critical details for planning organ-in-chip and multi-tissue system experiments
+- Eliminate months of model development and testing from your project timeline by using of InSphero models (available for liver, islet, and several types of tumor tissues) with well-characterized production complexity, maturation time, and culture longevity, all critical details for planning organ-in-chip and multi-tissue system experiments

 - Potentially publish your research in higher impact journals using unique, scalable organ-on-chip technology that intrigues editors and peer-reviewers